 To learn more about microphones and XLR connections, check out my article Why Do Microphones Use XLR Cables?

-Each of the mic capsule signals is amplified by the preamp and sent through to the mixing console, recording device or DAW, where the signals should be panned according to the stereo mic’s design.
+Each mic capsule signal is amplified by the preamp and sent through to the mixing console, recording device or DAW, where the signals should be panned according to the stereo mic's design.

 To get the most out of a stereo mic, we must know the type of coincident pair its capsules are arranged in.

 There are basically three coincident pair arrangements for stereo microphone capsules: